mozilla/fxa/features/FxA-45-device-registration-api/README.md

 * As a logged-in API consumer,
   I want to receive a `"disconnected"` push notification when a registered device transitions to the disconnected state.

-### As a user

-* As a new user,
-  I want to sign up
-  and see the device I signed up with when I navigate to the devices view.

-* As an existing user,
-  I want to sign in on a device
-  and see all my signed-in devices when I navigate to the devices view.

-* As an existing user,
-  I want to sign in on a device
-  and see the newly signed-in device automatically appear in all open instances of the devices view.

-* As a signed-in user,
-  I want to sign out on a device and see the newly signed-out device automatically disappear in all open instances of the devices view.

-* As a signed-in user,
-  I want to disconnect a device from the devices view and be signed out of that device.

-* As a signed-in user,
-  I want to change my password
-  and be signed out of other devices, not including the current device.

-* As a signed-in user,
-  I want to reset my password
-  and be signed out of all devices, including the current device.

-* As a signed-in user,
-  I want to update my device details and see the newly-changed details automatically reflected in all open instances of the devices view.

 ## Data